conleym/mac-setup/README.md

 1. First, change the version installed in the bootstrap ports.
 1. Run `bootstrap.sh` to install this version.
+1. Remove (or rename) the old virtual environment in `.virtualenv`.
-1. Run `init.sh` to install ansible, etc., for the new python version.
+1. Run `init.sh` to create a new virtual environment using the new python version.
 1. After verifying that things work with the new python version, optionally remove the old version.